coatyio/coaty-examples/hello-world/js/README.md

 ## Run with Docker

-The dockerized example provides a way to run the example applications isolated in a docker container, packaged with all its dependencies and libraries.
+The dockerized example provides a way to run the example applications isolated in a Docker container, packaged with all its dependencies and libraries.
 Please refer to [Docker website](https://docs.docker.com/) on how to install the Docker engine on your machine.